Dashboard

 | Inspections | One row per inspection.
 Supports counts, average score, flag rate, and record lists. |

 | Findings | One row per finding logged during an inspection.
-Supports counts grouped by severity, site, template, and other dimensions. |
+Supports counts grouped by priority, site, template, and other dimensions. |

 | Corrective actions | One row per corrective action.
 Supports counts, completion rate, overdue count, and a breakdown by status. |